 Choose flattering lighting (ideally outside).
 Natural light is best.
 Office lighting is not ideal for portraits because most fluorescent bulbs create a green cast and shadows that are not flattering.
 Most offices are too dark which will produce grainy images without a flash.
 (You’ll want to avoid using a flash because it causes red-eye and can wash out your face.)

-If taking photos inside, use a movable dimmable light to optimize the lighting.
+If taking photos inside, use a ring light to optimize the lighting.
 While natural outdoor lighting is usually best, you may be limited due to weather or time of day, (early morning or late afternoon has the best lighting).
-A great solution is to use a dimmable light that will allow you to simulate daytime lighting and fill in undesirable shadows on your face.
+A great solution is to use a ring light that will allow you to simulate daytime lighting and fill in undesirable shadows on your face.
 Here are three tips for using this type of light to get the best results:

 - Place the light to one side of your face.